bagaswh/coronavirus-tracker/README.md

 # Covid-19 Monitor

-I know there have been lots of Covid-19 cases monitoring app, dashboards, etc.
+I know there are already many Covid-19 cases monitoring apps, dashboards, etc.
-But this runs on your system, giving notifications when new Covid-19 cases and/or deaths appear.
+But this runs on your system, giving notifications when new Covid-19 recovered cases, new cases, and/or deaths appear.

 ## Install